dortania/OpenCore-Install-Guide/AMD/zen.md

 ### Quirks

-Settings relating to boot.efi patching and firmware fixes, for us we care about enabling `SetupVirtualMap`
+Settings relating to boot.efi patching and firmware fixes, for us we care about enabling `RebuildAppleMemoryMap` and disabling `EnableWriteUnprotector`.

 * **AvoidRuntimeDefrag**: YES
   * Fixes UEFI runtime services like date, time, NVRAM, power control, etc

-* **ProvideCustomSlide**: YES
+* **EnableWriteUnprotector**: NO
-  * If there's a conflicting slide value, this option forces macOS to use a pseudo-random value.
-Needed for those receiving `Only N/256 slide values are usable!` debug message
+  * This quirk and RebuildAppleMemoryMap can commonly conflict, recommended to enable the latter on newer platforms and disable this entry.
 * **RebuildAppleMemoryMap**: YES
   * Generates Memory Map compatible with macOS, can break on some laptop OEM firmwares so if you receive early boot failures disable this
 * **SetupVirtualMap**: YES